PRACTICE DIRECTION 2F – COURT SITTINGS

 (3) It is desirable, where this is practical, that applications or appeals are submitted to a Master, District Judge or Judge prior to the hearing of the application or appeal so that they can be marked‘fit for August’ or ‘fit for vacation.’
-If they are so marked, then nomally the Judge will be prepared to hear the application or appeal in August, if marked ‘fit for August’ or in September if marked ‘fit for vacation’.
-A request to have the papers so marked should normally be made in writing, shortly setting out the nature of the application or appeal and the reasons why it should be dealt with in August or in September, as the case may be.
+If they are so marked, then normally the Judge will be prepared to hear the application or appeal in August, if marked ‘fit for August’ or in September if marked ‘fit for vacation’.
+A request to have the papers so marked should normally be made in writing, briefly setting out the nature of the application or appeal and the reasons why it should be dealt with in August or in September, as the case may be.

 2.4 There is no distinction between term time and vacation so far as business before the Chancery Masters is concerned.
 The Masters will deal with all types of business throughout the year, and when a Master is on holiday his list will normally be taken by a Deputy Master.

 (1) An application notice may, without permission, be made to a Master in the month of August for any of the following purposes:

 to set aside a claim form or particulars of claim, or service of a claim form or particulars of claim;

 to set aside judgment; for stay of execution;

 for any order by consent;